SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Conclusion

 \section{Conclusion}

-In this paper, we introduce a fine-grained phoneme-level augmentation technique, SpeechBlender, and show its efficacy in generating new error classes for a phoneme-level pronunciation quality detection task.
+In this paper, we introduce a fine-grained data augmentation technique, SpeechBlender, and show its efficacy in generating new error classes for a phoneme-level and grapheme-level pronunciation quality detection task.
 The SpeechBlender linearly interpolate raw input signals using different blending masks like `\textit{SmoothOverlay}' and mixing factors $\lambda$.
 Varieties of masks included in the proposed method allows smooth modification in different regions of the phoneme.
 With SpeechBlender, we observe improved performance compared to \textit{(i)} no-augmentation, \textit{(ii)} multi-task learning scenario, \textit{(iii)} text-augmentation, and \textit{(iv)} GOP-augmentation setting.
 We noticed the \textit{`Cut/Paste'} method be it in text-, feature- or raw-audio domain, is not as efficient as the proposed interpolation technique.

 Moreover, our results suggest that with blending the signals, we can generate new positive error classes instead of reusing samples from the data itself in zero-shot setting.
 The different choices of masks allow variations in transition and style of errors.
 In future, we will further explore the capability of SpeechBlender for generating accented/erroneous phoneme candidate for other speech tasks like ASR, while exploring multiple granularities.